phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 - In this report, we will visualize some data in the given file by some chart, to give a clearer picture about the answer to the question above

--Beside, we will have a bonus part which include a simple regression model to predict with the given input, whether an individual will survive or not.
+- Beside, we will have a bonus part which include a simple regression model to predict with the given input, whether an individual will survive or not.